jack-Greenberg/jack-greenberg.github.io/content/projects/neato-gauntlet/index.md

 To solve the first issue, since I knew the approximate size of the circle, I ruled out models with radii too far from the goal.
 That part was easier.
 The second issue required some more ingenuity.

 In theory, if a set of data points fit a model, then any subset of those points would fit the same model just as well.
-I used this fact to solve the right-angle fitting issue by performing the RANSAC circle detector once more on the set of inliers generated the first time.
+I used this fact to solve the right-angle fitting issue by performing the RANSAC circle detection once more on the set of inliers generated the first time.
 If the original fit of a circle was *correct*, then the center and radius of the new circle will be roughly the same.
-However, if it is a right angle, it is more likely that the center of the newly generated circle will be significantly different than the original, so we can rule it out as a circle.
+However, if it is a right angle, it is more likely that the center of the newly generated circle will be significantly different from the original, so we can rule it out as a circle.